HoplaGeiss/ludan-technology/src/assets/blog/2018-11-08_ngrx_guards_and_resolvers.md

 ### Author resolver

 Since I didn't find any example of resolver using ngrx online, I pretty much created this on my own based on guards.
 As you can see the first part is identical to the guard, the only difference is at the end.
-Instead of returning an observable of true or false I am actually returning the data.
+Instead of returning an observable of true or false I am returning the data.

 ```typescript
 // authors.guard.ts